ReadyMades/MJSnackBar/README.md

  [![Devices](https://img.shields.io/badge/Devices-iPhone%20%7C%20iPad-brightgreen.svg)]()
  [![Doc](https://img.shields.io/cocoapods/metrics/doc-percent/MJSnackBar.svg)](https://img.shields.io/cocoapods/metrics/doc-percent/MJSnackBar.svg)

- MJSnackBar is a pure Swift implementation of the [Android SnackBar](https://material.io/guidelines/components/snackbars-toasts.html) which is very useful to display short informations and allow user to perform an action about it.
+ MJSnackBar is a pure Swift and Objective C implementation of the [Android SnackBar](https://material.io/guidelines/components/snackbars-toasts.html) which is very useful to display short informations and allow user to perform an action about it.
 It automatically disappear after a delay that you can set.

  ![MJSnackBar demo](Resources/presentation.gif)